networkoptix/nx_open/readme.md

 To be able to run and debug the built Desktop Client from the IDE, the file `launch.vs.json` must be created in the `.vs/` directory which Visual Studio creates in the source (repository root) directory.
-You can copy the provided `launch.vs.json.template` example file in the repository root directory to `.vs/launch.vs.json`.
-This file defines the parameters and other details like `PATH` for the particular executables of the solution.
+The first run of the CMake Generation stage checks if `.vs/` directory already exists and creates `launch.vs.json` file if it is not the case.

-Also you need to specify the actual path to the Qt library binaries in the file `CMakeSettings.json` in the repository root directory, as follows.
-First, find the Qt directory used by the current build: it is located in the `.conan/` directory inside the build directory, and has the path like `.conan/data/qt/#.#.#/_/_/package/.../bin`, where `...` is a checksum, and `#.#.#` is the Qt version.
-Then set the `qtdir` parameter of each configuration in `CMakeSettings.json` to its full path.
+Also it is necessary to specify the actual path to the Qt library binaries in the file `CMakeSettings.json` in the repository root directory.
+This is also done automatically by CMake during the Generation stage.

-ATTENTION: The path to the Qt directory in `CMakeSettings.json` must be adjusted when switching between git branches that use different Qt versions.
+If all the above steps are performed correctly, you can right-click the required executable, e.g.

-After performing the above steps, right-click the required executable, e.g. "desktop_client", in the "CMake Targets View" of the "Solution Explorer" side window, and select either "Debug" to run it immediately, or "Set As Startup Item" to allow running it using the green triangle ("play") icon in the toolbar at the top of the main Visual Studio window.
+"desktop_client", in the "CMake Targets View" of the "Solution Explorer" side window, and select either "Debug" to run it immediately, or "Set As Startup Item" to allow running it using the green triangle ("play") icon in the toolbar at the top of the main Visual Studio window.

 ---------------------------------------------------------------------------------------------------
 ## Free and Open-Source Software Notices